ICPExLabs/swap-canister-next/README.md

 ## Project Overview

-This project involves multiple smart contracts (canisters), primarily the **Core Canister**, the **Token Archive Canisters** and the **Swap Archive Canisters**, which handle token swaps, liquidity management, data archiving, and more.
+This project involves multiple smart contracts (canisters), primarily the **Swap Canister**, the **Token Archive Canisters** and the **Swap Archive Canisters**, which handle token swaps, liquidity management, data archiving, and more.
 The project strictly follows Rust best practices:

 - No unsafe code
 - Comprehensive documentation